skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ![](images/map_mar_tesaro.gif)

-As the sun sets they top the hill and ride into the small Halfling village of Hillstead.
+As the sun sets they top the hill and ride into the small halfling village of Hillstead.
 This is obviously a farming community, with many farms dotting the surrounding countryside.
 There is a standard detachment of Alidian guards at the entrance to the city: A group of